H&J Medical Supplies Education Hub

 What Is Medicaid?

-Medicaid is a coverage program for individuals/families with limited incomes and resources, jointly funded by the federal government and each state.
-New York State expands upon federal guidelines to cover more people.
+Medicaid is a coverage programme for individuals and families with limited incomes and resources, jointly funded by the federal government and each state.
+New York State expands upon federal guidelines to cover more people and services than many other states.

 Who Is Eligible in New York?

-Eligibility depends on income, asset limits, and residency.
-Generally:
+Eligibility depends on income, asset limits and residency.
+Generally you must:

 How to Apply & What’s Covered